carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The ``llvm.bitreverse.iN`` intrinsic returns an i16 value that has bit ``M`` in the input moved to bit ``N-M`` in the output.
+The ``llvm.bitreverse.iN`` intrinsic returns an iN value that has bit ``M`` in the input moved to bit ``N-M`` in the output.

 '``llvm.bswap.*``' Intrinsics